LamesTGM/Python-Code-Debugging/README.md

 # Python Code Debugging

 ## Description
-Debugged and optimized Python scripts to improve functionality and performance.
+This project demonstrates my ability to debug, refactor, and optimize Python scripts.
+The goal was to identify and resolve bugs, improve code readability and performance, and ensure reliability through unit testing.

 ## Tools Used
+- **Python**: Debugging, refactoring, and unit testing.
-- Python debugging tools (breakpoints, logging, exception handling)
+- **Debugging Tools**: Breakpoints, logging, exception handling.
-- Unit testing with `unittest` or `pytest`
-- Code refactoring techniques
+- **Testing Framework**: `unittest` for writing and running unit tests.

-## Actions
+## Steps
+1. **Debugging**:
-- Identified and resolved bugs in Python code.
+   - Identified and resolved bugs in the Python script using debugging tools and techniques.
+   - Used breakpoints and logging to trace and fix issues.

+2. **Refactoring**:
+   - Improved code readability and maintainability by refactoring the script.
-- Refactored code to enhance readability, maintainability, and performance.
+   - Optimized performance by reducing redundant code and improving algorithms.

+3. **Unit Testing**:
-- Implemented unit tests to ensure code reliability.
+   - Wrote unit tests using the `unittest` framework to ensure code reliability.
+   - Verified that the script meets project requirements and handles edge cases.

 ## Outcome
-Delivered robust and efficient Python scripts that met project requirements and reduced runtime errors.
+- Delivered a robust and efficient Python script with reduced runtime errors.

-## How to Use
-1. Clone this repository.
-2. Navigate to the `python-code-debugging` folder.
-3. Run the script: `python script.py`.
-4. Run unit tests: `python -m unittest tests/test_script.py`.
+- Improved code maintainability and performance.
+- Ensured reliability through comprehensive unit testing.